Rohit-Yadav-47/Kynnovate/README.md

 ## 🏗️ Architecture

-Kynnovate is built on a modular architecture that ensures scalability, maintainability, and efficiency.
+Event Hub is built on a modular architecture that ensures scalability, maintainability, and efficiency.
 Below is an overview of the system architecture:

 ```mermaid
 graph TD